aws-samples/aws-nitro-enclaves-certificate-manager-sample/README.md

 includes cryptographic attestation for your software, so that you can be sure that only authorized code is running, as well as integration with the [AWS Key Management Service (KMS)](https://aws.amazon.com/kms/), so that only your enclaves can access sensitive material.
-Nitro Enclaves Enclaves are fully isolated virtual machines, hardened, and highly constrained.
+Nitro Enclaves are fully isolated virtual machines, hardened, and highly constrained.
 They have no persistent storage, no interactive access, and no external networking.
 Communication between your instance and your enclave is done using a secure